nickmonad/bips.dev/web/content/140/index.md

 Tracking the normalized transaction IDs in the UTXO requires the storage of an additional hash per transaction whose outputs are not completely spent, which at 7,000,000 transactions with unspent outputs amounts to 224MB additional storage on disk.

-The coinbase transactions have been checked for hash-collisions and no collisions were found except for the coinbase transactions in blocks at heights 91842 and 91880, which are known to be identical<ref><a href="/30" target="_blank">BIP 30 - Duplicate transactions</a></ref>, and motivated the introduction of BIP 34.<ref><a href="/34" target="_blank">Block v2, Height in Coinbase</a></ref> Since coinbase transactions are invalid if transmitted outside of a block it is not possible to modify them on the fly and since they only mature after being included for a long time in the blockchain they are considered safe.
+The coinbase transactions have been checked for hash-collisions and no collisions were found except for the coinbase transactions in blocks at heights 91842 and 91880, which are known to be identical<sup id="cite_ref_6"><a href="#cite_ref_6">6</a></sup>, and motivated the introduction of BIP 34.<sup id="cite_ref_7"><a href="#cite_ref_7">7</a></sup> Since coinbase transactions are invalid if transmitted outside of a block it is not possible to modify them on the fly and since they only mature after being included for a long time in the blockchain they are considered safe.

 <h3> OP_CHECKSIGEX </h3>